VidithM/Momentum/README.md

 posts by a user.
 Additionally, although the posts and comments have unique keys, this is for database safety reasons - they cannot exist without a user per the schema.

-Note that there is a many to many relationship between users and communities.
-To provide this, we have a user_community table, which allows for a record of which users belong to a community and vice versa.
+The community table is unique, in that it is stored as a MongoDB document rather than a sql table.
+This allows us to keep a list of users in each community, and search that list to get all communities that a user belongs to.

 This is shown in more detail in the ERD.
 Specifics of the tables are shown in the CREATE statements in the database design sql file, rather than repeated here.